fraawlen/cassette/README.md

 Usage
 -----

-Add the this include to get access to the library functions :
+Add this include to get access to the library functions :

 ```
 #include <derelict/dr.h>